DOE-COMMS/Q-POP-Modules/docs/python.md

-# Python program for IMT
+# Python Program for IMT

 ## Environment setup
-The setup of FEniCS with python is easier than for C++, you can follow the official installation guide [here](https://fenicsproject.org/download/archive/).
+The setup of FEniCS with Python is easier than for C++, you can follow the official installation guide [here](https://fenicsproject.org/download/archive/).

 ## Run the code
 ```sh